-There are a number of reasons why kids bully, these may include feelings of inferiority, sexual orientation, cultural or religious beliefs among many others.
-Some of the ways of how bullies pick their targets will summarize why they bully.
+There are several reasons why kids bully.
+These may include feelings of inferiority, sexual orientation, cultural or religious beliefs, among many others.
+Some of the ways in how bullies pick their targets will summarize why they bully.

 This stems out from the reason that the other person is different.
-Bullying for kids because of their race may happen in many different ethnic groups and in many forms as well.
+Bullying kids for their race may happen in many different ethnic groups and many forms as well.

 Bullying for kids may also happen because of their physical nature.
 Though this may happen between the same gender, it has also been noted to happen due to one's different physical orientation.
 A good example is the bullying of LGBTs.

 Kids may also get bullied because of how they look or appear to others.
-The bully may target physical features such as the person's nose, ears, height, weight or body size making them a victim of their bullying.
+The bully may target physical features such as the person's nose, ears, height, weight, or body size and make them victims of their bullying.

 Victims of bullying may be targeted because of not having someone by their side.
-Kids who usually do not have friends are normally a quick target since no one will be coming to the victim's aid.
+Kids who do not have friends at school or are isolated by classmates are normally a quick target since no one will be coming to the victim's aid.

 Bullying for kids with special needs happen more often in both schools and homesteads.
 This is because the bully targets them since the victim has a special condition requiring special attention.
-Some of the kids who receive such mistreatment are those who may be suffering ADHD, Asperger's, Autism, Dyslexia or some other condition.
+Some of the kids who receive such mistreatment may be suffering from ADHD, Asperger's, Autism, Dyslexia, or some other condition.

-Usually uncommon, but happens because of their social standing which may pose a threat to the bully.
-Bullying for kids in such spheres may reach extremes such as cyberbullying.
+Usually uncommon, but it happens because of their social standing, which may threaten the bully.
+Bullying for kids in such spheres may reach extremes such as cyberbullying or verbal bullying.

 Personal vulnerabilities make way for a bully to mark and target a victim.
-These vulnerabilities may be in persons suffering conditions such as low self-esteem or even those with down syndrome, making it easy for a bully to target them.
+These vulnerabilities may be in persons suffering from low self-esteem or even those with down syndrome, making it easy for a bully to target them.
 Those suffering from depression or stress-related conditions are also prone to bullying.

 Bullying for kids often happens to those who are excelling in certain areas in life.
-From sports to education, bullying will target them since they feel overshadowed and that they have no chance of showing their abilities.
+From sports to education, bullying will target them since they feel overshadowed and have no chance to show their abilities.
 Bullies want to make the other kids feel insecure.